Mercedes-Benz C-Class W205 vehicles have several fuse panels. Let's take a look at all of them.

 The active bonnet feature is activated and controlled primarily by the SRS / Airbag module and accelerator sensors installed at the front of the vehicle.

-The most common problem that triggers Active Hood Malfunctions See Owner's Manual error message is the hood actuator that either is damaged or deployed after an accident.
+The most common problem that triggers Active Hood Malfunctions See Owner's Manual error message is the hood actuator that is either damaged or deployed after an accident.

 The passenger side has a simple latch and release mechanism.